-Sun Tzu taught that, when it comes to data security, you must be wary of your business associates and other third parties.
+Sun Tzu taught that, when it comes to cybersecurity, you must be wary of your business associates and other third parties.

 Have you heard of the national retailer that what was hit with a perfectly timed cyber attack on Black Friday ’13 that resulted in credit card data from roughly 110 million customers being taken?
 That company has now spent over $61,000,000 as a result of the data breach and will spend much more.
 It is facing new lawsuits weekly, its net earnings are down, earnings per share are down, and its sales are down.
 The company is Target.
 Target, however, was not attacked directly.